Depersonalization: Description

 Individuals who experience depersonalization feel divorced from their own personal self by sensing their body sensations, feelings, emotions, behaviors, etc. as not belonging to the same person or identity.
 Often a person who has experienced depersonalization claims that things seem unreal or hazy.
 Also, a recognition of a self breaks down (hence the name).
 Depersonalization can result in very high anxiety levels, which further increase these perceptions.

-Depersonalization is a subjective experience of unreality in one's self, while derealization is unreality of the outside world.
+Depersonalization is a subjective experience of unreality in oneself, while derealization is unreality of the outside world.
 Although most authors currently regard depersonalization (personal/self) and derealization (reality/surroundings) as independent constructs, many do not want to separate derealization from depersonalization.

 History

-In 1904, Freud described his own experience of depersonalization at the Athens' Acropolis.
+In 1904, Sigmund Freud described his own experience of depersonalization at the Athens' Acropolis.
 He described the incident 32 years later, in 1936.
 He interpreted his experience as an unconscious psychological defense, in which he was repressing feelings of guilt for outliving his father, whose cause of death remained unknown.

 In his case study of the Wolf Man, Freud emphasized that depersonalization and derealization serve psychologically defensive functions.
 A young Russian man known as the "Wolf Man" experienced derealization, which is the sensation of being separated from his surroundings by a veil.
 This description of being separated from one's surroundings by a veil is reminiscent of derealization.
 This symptom was accompanied by fear of wolves.
 Freud's case description revolves around the man's dream of white wolves in a tree peering at him through an open window.